“Every kid deserves a support person”

 The young man was biracial and had experienced racism, even in front of Via on walks between his classes.

 “I felt like it was important for me to build him up and encourage him to keep trying.
 That is the only way we were going to get through these tough moments.
-I never shielded him from the experience, I just helped him cope through it,” she said.
+Because I couldn't shield him from the experience, I just helped him cope through it,” she said.
 “I worked with him at home and we did things in the community.
-In the summers, we went hiking.
-He had support at home, but the people he wanted were not there.”
+In the summers, we went hiking.”

 Via said that is something that people often overlook when it comes to teens—yes, there are supportive people around them, but it’s not who they want.